shaleen-wonder-ent/user-guides/aum-centric.md

 1. **Strictly air-gapped / isolated networks** — no path to Azure endpoints, even via proxy or Private Link.
 AUM cannot operate here.
 Keep WSUS for that segment only.
 2. **Severe Internet-bandwidth constraints at branch sites** — AUM-managed servers download patches individually from Microsoft Update. **Microsoft Connected Cache** is the recommended modern fix, but if you have an existing, healthy WSUS already acting as a local content source, you can keep it for that role.
+   > **MCC pilot caveat:** Microsoft Connected Cache for Enterprise & Education supports caching Windows Server updates, but its primary deployment pattern (Delivery Optimization + `DOCacheHost` policy via Intune / MDM / registry) is more mature for Windows clients.
+Validate server-fleet caching in a pilot before standardizing on it for the WS estate.
 3. **Extensive third-party application patching today via WSUS/ConfigMgr** — until that workstream is replaced (Intune / ConfigMgr / 3rd-party tool), WSUS or ConfigMgr stays in play for those packages.
 AUM handles the OS side in parallel.

 **Hybrid mode — WSUS as content source, AUM as control plane.** Some organizations keep WSUS purely for local update *content distribution* (bandwidth optimization) while using AUM for *scheduling, reporting, and audit*.
 This is supported — but with one important caveat: